Budesonide and formoterol (eformoterol) fumarate dihydrate powder for inhalation

 ASTHMA (Adults and children 12 years and over)

-If your asthma has been under control for some time, your doctor may tell you to take less inhalations of Symbicort Turbuhaler or prescribe you a lower strength of Symbicort Turbuhaler.
+If your asthma has been under control for some time, your doctor may tell you to take less inhalations of Symbicort Turbuhaler, prescribe you a lower strength of Symbicort Turbuhaler or recommended that you use Symbicort Turbuhaler in a different way.

 If you are using more inhalations of your reliever medicine or you are wheezing or breathless more than usual tell your doctor as your asthma may be getting worse.